 - Keep it simple.
 The best names are usually ones that are easy to remember, pronounce and spell.

 - Think about marketing.
 Come up with a name that reflects the desired brand and/or focus of your computer repair business.

 2. Develop Your Computer Repair Business Plan

-One of the most important steps in starting a computer repair business is to develop your business plan.
+One of the most important steps in starting a computer repair business is to develop your computer repair business plan.
 The process of creating your plan ensures that you fully understand your market and your business model.
 The plan also provides you with a roadmap to follow and if needed, to present to funding sources to raise capital for your business.